jdavidrcamacho/jdavidrcamacho/README.md

 If you wish to know a bit more about me feel free to check my works [here](https://scholar.google.com/citations?user=siFDifoAAAAJ) or [here](https://oeis.org/A308619)!

-👉🏼 What to contact?
+👉🏼 Want to contact me?
 Then is best to connect with me on [LinkedIn](https://www.linkedin.com/in/jo%C3%A3o-camacho-phd-83a97b104/) .

 <!---
 jdavidrcamacho/jdavidrcamacho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.